saltstack/salt/doc/ref/states/highstate.rst

       service:
         - running

-Occurs as the only index in the :term:`state declaration` list.
+Occurs as the only index in the :ref:`state-declaration` list.

-.. _states-highstate-function-arg-declaration:
+.. _function-arg-declaration:

 Function arg declaration
 ------------------------

-A single key dictionary referencing a Python type which is to be passed to the named :term:`function declaration` as a parameter.
+A single key dictionary referencing a Python type which is to be passed to the named :ref:`function-declaration` as a parameter.
 The type must be the data type expected by the function.

-Occurs under a :term:`function declaration`.
+Occurs under a :ref:`function-declaration`.

 For example in the following state declaration ``user``, ``group``, and ``mode`` are passed as arguments to the :mod:`managed